 TRADING & INVESTING STRATEGIES: A buy-ondeclines strategy should continue to work reasonably well for longer-term portfolios.
 Purchases should be made in increments, as this will reduce the downside risk considerably.
 The portfolio-building exercise has not been suggested in anticipation of an early end to the bear market, but simply because the downside risk is substantially lower when the indices are well below their bull market tops.

-pharmaceuticals, and petroleum majors continue to look the safest.
+Banks, FMCG, some of the pharmaceuticals, and petroleum majors continue to look the safest.
 Technology stocks are also stable now.
 Real estate, steel and metals, finance and broking stocks should be avoided until the existence of a bull market is confirmed.

 GLOBAL PERSPECTIVE: